 Tent/RV Campgrounds: Watchman is open all year, South from May through September, and Lava Point usually from May to October.
-All sites are available first-come, first-served.
+All sites are available on a first-come, first-served basis.
 The limit of stay is as noted below from May to October; the limit is extended the rest of the year.
 South and Watchman have handicapped-accessible sites near accessible restrooms.
+The campgrounds fill on most summer weekends; arrive by noon to secure a site for the weekend.

 Group Campground: The campground is open from March through November.
-Reservations and an advance deposit are required; contact the park.
+Reservations are required; contact the park.
+The campground is for organized groups only.
 A maximum of from 15 to 45 persons is allowed per site, depending on the site size.
 Three vehicles are allowed per site.

 Backcountry Campsites: Backcountry camping is allowed all year throughout much of the park.

 A backcountry permit is required.